Agnogh/math-for-kids/README.md

   - Fixed a logical error where duplicate random numbers could be drawn in “easy” and “easiest” modes instead of always drawing distinct numbers.
   - Prevented crashes from undefined variables such as `user_selected_number`.
   - Ensured that the game always consists of exactly 10 valid rolls, while still giving a clear message when the player clicks a “11th time”.
-  - Locked game mode selection after the fist roll and restored the correct visual state if the user tries to change mode mid-game.
+  - Locked game mode selection after the first roll and restored the correct visual state if the user tries to change mode mid-game.
   - Fixed the “Start new game” button so it becomes enabled after 10 rolls and correctly resets all game state.

 - **5.2.3.
 UI & layout**
   - Resolved vertical scrolling issues that forced users to scroll between number selection and the “I feel lucky” button, especially on smaller phones and tablets.
   - Removed horizontal scrolling on Welcome, Gameplay and Leaderboard pages by tightening layout and adding targeted media queries.
-  - Adjusted button siying, spacing and font scaling across multiple breakpoints (phones, tablets, desktops) to avoid oversized or misaligned UI.
+  - Adjusted button sizing, spacing and font scaling across multiple breakpoints (phones, tablets, desktops) to avoid oversized or misaligned UI.
   - Fixed the gap at the bottom of the number grid and changed circular buttons into “egg shaped” variants on extreme aspect ratios while keeping them readable.
   - Improved scaling and alignment of the social media icons and leaderbord footer across devices.

 - **5.2.4.
 Navigation & accessibility**
-  - Updated links so the Welcome page is the landing page, while the Gameplay page and Leaderboard behave consistently (leaderboard and welcome links open in new tavs where appropriate).
+  - Updated links so the Welcome page is the landing page, while the Gameplay page and Leaderboard behave consistently (leaderboard and welcome links open in new tabs where appropriate).
   - Removed an unnecessary script tag on the Welcome page that caused a console error.
-  - Removed an empty “0” button used onyl for layout and replaced it with a more accessible layout solution.
+  - Removed an empty “0” button used only for layout and replaced it with a more accessible layout solution.
   - Improved heading levels and ARIA labels and cleaned up Wave accessibility warnings where possible.

 - **5.2.5.
 Styling & performance**
-  - Reorganised CSS, redced unused rules and switched more values from `px` to `rem` / `clamp()` for better responsive scaling.
+  - Reorganised CSS, reduced unused rules and switched more values from `px` to `rem` / `clamp()` for better responsive scaling.
   - Added `preconnect` hints and moved font loading to the recommended place in `<head>` to improve performance.
   - Added defensive checks in JavaScript (for example in `leaderboard.js`) so future changes to non-critical elements don’t cause runtime errors.